12 - Gene Cloning

 Producing Recombinant DNA Molecules

-EcoRI cleaves the cloning site within the plasmid and the β-globin molecules to produce complementary single-stranded regions called sticky ends.
-Thus, when mixed, the sticky ends of the β-globin DNA can form hydrogen bonds with the sticky ends from the vector DNA.
+EcoRI cleaves the cloning site within the plasmid and the insulin gene to produce complementary single-stranded regions called sticky ends.
+When mixed, the sticky ends of the insulin DNA form hydrogen bonds with the sticky ends from the vector DNA.
+DNA ligase then forms the final covalent bonds in each DNA strand, covalently linking the insulin gene into the plasmid vector.

 Key Questions